pridiltal/priweb/content/home/about.md

   #year = 2012

 [[education.courses]]
-  course = "B.Sc(Hons) in Statistics"
-  #institution = "University of Sri Jayewardenepura, Sri Lanka"
+  course = "B.Sc(Hons) in Statistics.
+(Professor R A Dayanada Gold Medalist and Batch first, 2013)" institution = "University of Sri Jayewardenepura, Sri Lanka" year = 2013
-  year = 2012

 +++

 I'm a PhD candidate at Monash University, Australia, Department of Econometrics and Business Statistics.
 My research centers around computational statistics.
 My dissertation focuses on anomaly detection in streaming time series data and I am working under the supervison of [Professor Rob J. Hyndman](https://robjhyndman.com/) and [Professor Kate Smith-Miles](http://katesmithmiles.wixsite.com/home).
 I am also interested in general data science problems.

-I am passionate about R and  anything that is even slightly related to R. You can find some of my projects [here](https://prital.netlify.com/#projects).
+I am passionate about R. You can find some of my projects [here](https://prital.netlify.com/#projects).

 Apart from  research, I like to explore science in nature.
 Visit me on [twitter](https://twitter.com/pridiltal), I post mostly about R, Statistics, Data Science and science in nature.